Clarine Seymour: Career

 In 1917, Seymour appeared in Pathé's Mystery of the Double Cross opposite actress Mollie King.
 Hal Roach saw her performance and offered her a film contract with his Rolin Film Company.
 Seymour accepted and relocated to Los Angeles to perform as the leading lady in the Toto the Clown (played by Armando Novello) film comedy serials.
 Throughout 1918, she appeared in the Toto serial and also had a supporting role in the comedy short Just Rambling Along (1918), opposite Stan Laurel.
 The deal with Roach soon soured after Seymour claimed she was fired for refusing to do her own stunts.
 She filed suit against the company and was awarded $1,325 (approximately $ today) in damages.
 While the case was pending, Seymour appeared in comedy shorts for Al Christie.

 In 1918, Seymour met Victor Heerman.
 Heerman directed a screen test featuring Seymour and one of D.W.
 Griffith's Artcraft stock company actors Robert Harron.
 Griffith was pleased with the pairing and with Seymour's knack for light comedy and hired her as member of his stock company.
 Griffith cast Seymour with Harron, Richard Barthelmess and Carol Dempster in the drama The Girl Who Stayed at Home (1919).
 Although the film was not well received by critics, Seymour's performance was and the public interest in her began to grow.
 Later that year, she was paired with Robert Harron again in True Heart Susie (1919) which also featured Lillian Gish.
 Seymour followed with role in Scarlet Days (1919), also opposite Richard Barthelmess and Carol Dempster.
 In 1920, Griffith cast Seymour in the lead role in The Idol Dancer.
 The film was not well received by audiences but they were taken by Seymour's performance.
 Shortly after the film's release, Seymour was featured on the cover of Motion Picture Magazine.

 Literary and film critic Edward Wagenknecht provides this portrait of Clarine Seymour: “Miss Seymour was a real discovery.
-A tiny girl with enormous eyes, she was as dark and vivacious as Griffith’s heroines had been blonde and wistful, a delightful girl of excellent character, whom everybody in the studio loved…” Wagenknecht laments her passing in 1920, and “what almost certainly [would] have been an important film career.”
+A tiny girl with enormous eyes, she was as dark and vivacious as Griffith’s heroines had been blonde and wistful, a delightful girl of excellent character, whom everybody in the studio loved…” Wagenknecht laments her death in 1920, and “what almost certainly [would] have been an important film career.”